 The winner of Match Game played against the returning champion on Hollywood Squares with three more celebrities joining the group.
-The champion always played X, the challenger O, and there was no Secret Square (although that last one had been in place for the 1980-81 season).
-Each captured square awarded $25, with victory in each round awarding that round number times 100 ($100 for Round 1, $200 for Round 2, etc.) until time ran out; whoever had the most cash became champion and played the Super Match.
+The champion always played X, the challenger O, and each captured square awarded $25, with victory in each round awarding that round number times 100 ($100 for Round 1, $200 for Round 2, etc.).
+There was also no Secret Square, carrying over from Squares' 1980-81 syndicated season.
+When time expired, whoever had the most cash became champion and played the Super Match.

-The Super Match was the same as its 1973-78 counterpart (no Star Wheel), except the answers in the Audience Match paid off $1,000/$500/$250 (or $100 for missing all of them) and the contestant could choose from all nine stars for the Head-to-Head Match.
-Four celebrities each had a "10" or "20" card in front of them, while the last had a "30."
-If the contestant successfully matched against the chosen celebrity, the Audience Match winnings were multiplied by the celebrity's number, for a potential top prize of $30,000.
+- Bonus Round: A modified version of the Super Match - the answers in the Audience Match paid off $1,000/$500/$250 (or $100 for missing all of them) and the contestant could choose from all nine stars for the Head-to-Head Match.
+Four celebrities each had a "10" or "20" card in front of them, while the last had a "30".
+If the contestant successfully matched against the chosen celebrity, the Audience Match winnings were multiplied by the celebrity's number, for a top prize of $30,000.

 - Bonus Space: One of the nine celebrities would multiply the Audience Match winnings by 30 if chosen.

-- Downer Ending: At least one contestant played for $30,000 and lost.
+- Several contestants played for $30,000 and lost.

-- On one episode, a contestant played the Super Match and was given "_____ Pizza".
+- On the January 30, 1984 episode, a contestant played the Super Match for $10,000 and was given "_____ Pizza".
 Jon Bauman wrote down one answer, discarded it, then wrote another.
 The contestant offered "Pepperoni"... guess what was on the card that Jon threw out?
-(His second card said "Large").
+(His second card said "Large".)